 Prior to approval of a final plat, the Planning Director shall provide an opportunity to review and make recommendations on the final plat to the district highway engineer as to proposed state-maintained streets and highways and related drainage systems, and the relevant county health director as to proposed water or sewerage systems, as applicable.

 The Planning Director shall consult with the Director of Engineering if the subdivision includes water or sewer utility extensions, and shall review and make a decision on the application in accordance with Section 2.4.E, Staff Review and Action, and Section 2.5.B(2)d.2, Minor Subdivision Final Plat Review Standards.
 The Planning Director's decision shall be one of the following:

-- 1. Approve the application as submitted;
+- Approve the application as submitted;

 - 2. Approve the application subject to conditions of approval; or

 - 3. Deny the application.

-The post-decision limitations and actions in Section 2.4.I apply, in addition to the provisions in subsections 1 through 4 below.
+The post-decision limitations and actions in Section 2.4.I apply, in addition to the provisions in subsections 1 through 3 below.

-- If the application is approved, the applicant shall revise the final plat as necessary to comply with any conditions of approval and shall submit the revised plat to the Planning Director.
+- 1. If the application is approved, the applicant shall revise the final plat as necessary to comply with any conditions of approval and shall submit the revised plat to the Planning Director.
 Upon determining that the plat is properly revised, the Planning Director, and, as appropriate, the Director of Engineering, shall sign the plat and provide any other certifications as may be appropriate. - 2.
 Approval of a minor subdivision final plat shall automatically expire and become null and void 30 days after its approval if the applicant has not filed the plat in the office of the register of deeds.
 The Planning Director may grant up to two extensions of that time period, each up to 180 days, for good cause. - 3.
-The applicant shall return a reproducible mylar copy of the recorded plat to the Planning Department. - 4.
 No zoning clearance permit shall be issued or approved until addresses and P.I.N.s (Parcel Identification Numbers) have been assigned to the lots.